albertosanchez14/RateMyCourse/src/data/privacy_policy.md

 _Last Updated: March 9, 2025_

-Welcome to RateMyCourse ("we," "our," or "us").
+Welcome to CourseWise.
 Your privacy is important to us, and this Privacy Policy explains how we collect, use, and protect your personal information when you use our website and services.

 ## **1. Information We Collect**
 We collect the following types of information when you use our platform: